blockdeep/libro/src/low/Adopt_Enumerations_for_Clearer_Code.md

 ## Best practice

-Define an enumeration to represent distinct categories or statuses more clearly:
+Define an enum to represent distinct categories or statuses more clearly:

 ```rust
 enum Status {